rjsalvadorr/autocomposer-ui/README.md

 This is a React web app that uses [AutoComposerJS](https://github.com/rjsalvadorr/autocomposer-js).

 ## Overview
-The AutoComposerJS creates small musical snippets that conform to the _best practices_ of Western music theory.
+AutoComposerJS creates small musical snippets that conform to the _best practices_ of Western music theory.
 In its current form, it does this by writing a simple melody over a chord progression.
 It also has a few more tricks:

 * Writes basic accompaniment for melodies.
 * Can present generated melodies in the following formats: